shecodes-students/S0E0/episode.md

 title: Reading Lists
 ---
 Throughout the various episodes, we will send you out to external websites to pick up their free gems of wisdom.
 In each episode, we give you a list of links to visit, this list is called a _reading list_.
+You can see one below, under the heading **Ready?**.
 ---
 title: The bookmarklet is with you
 ---